-- 1. On the 14th September 2019 following a bid submitted by East Suffolk Council, "London Road" Lowestoft was announced as 1 of 69 successful high streets to move onto the next stage of Historic England's High Street Heritage Action Zone Programme.
-The confirmation and funding is on an 'in principal' basis following the successful design and submission of a Delivery Plan to Historic England by December 20th, 2019.
-This report requests that Cabinet grants delegated authority to the Head of Service for Economic Development & Regeneration, in consultation with the Cabinet Member for Economic Development & Regeneration, and Heads of Finance and Legal to agree the submission of the London Road High Street Heritage Action Zone Delivery Plan.
-The Delivery Plan sets out: the project management and governance structure in which the outputs will be managed and monitored; the resources required from East Suffolk Council in both financial and staff time; and the specific projects and timetable for the four-year programme. - 2.
-The Delivery Plan also includes details of the proposed grant funding allocation required from Historic England, profiled for the duration of the four-year programme.
-We have yet to receive written confirmation of the grant funding, as this is subject to the Delivery Plan being approved by Historic England in January 2020. - 3.
-The match-funding required from East Suffolk Council is £66,750 Year 1, £84,877 Year 2, £36,059 Year 3 and £151,052 in Year 4, totalling £338,738.
-2. This report requests that Cabinet recommends to Full Council that approval of the requested match-funding contribution for the programme is given. - 4.
-Additional staff resource is required in Planning and Coastal Management for both the existing North Lowestoft Heritage Action Zone and the London Road High Street Heritage Action Zone to provide an Area Planning Officer (0.5FTE) and a design and Conservation Officer (0.5FTE).
-This report requests that Cabinet recommends to Full Council that approval is given to the provision of additional budget to provide for extra, fixed-term resource to effectively deliver both Heritage Action Zone's.
-The amount requested is £181,238 for the two roles, based on starting point of Grade 7, including on-costs over the 4 year period.
-Additional staff will not be recruited until the funding is required by Historic England.
+- 1. On the 14th September 2019 following a bid submitted by East Suffolk Council (ESC), "London Road" Lowestoft was announced as 1 of 69 successful high streets to move onto the next stage of Historic England's High Street Heritage Action Zone Programme.
+The confirmation and funding is on an 'in principal' basis dependent on the successful design and submission of a Delivery Plan to Historic England by December 20th, 2019.
+The Delivery Plan includes details of the 'in principal' grant funding allocation of £561,870 from Historic England, profiled for the duration of the four-year programme. - Match-funding of £338,738 is required from East Suffolk Council, which will be profiled over 2.
+4 years.
+This funding will not be committed before confirmation that the funding from Historic England has been awarded.
+It has been agreed with Finance that ESC match funding will come from the Business Rates Equalisation Reserve.
+This report seeks Full Council approval for the requested match-funding contribution for the programme. - In order to fulfil the terms of the existing North Lowestoft Heritage Action Zone and the London Road High Street Heritage Action Zone additional staff resource is required from the - 3.
+Planning and Coastal Management Team.
+This report seeks Full Council approval for the provision of additional budget to provide for extra, fixed-term dedicated Planning resources to effectively deliver both Heritage Action Zone's.
+The amount requested is £181,238 for two roles, commencing April 2020, over the four-year period of the programme.
+This will also be funded from the Business Rates Equalisation Reserve.

 Is the report Open or Exempt?
 Open

 Wards Affected: Harbour, Kirkley

-Cabinet Member: Councillor Craig Rivett
+Cabinet Members: Councillor Craig Rivett

 Councillor David Ritchie

-Supporting Officer: Paul Wood
+Supporting Officers: Paul Wood

 Head of Economic Development and Regeneration

 01394 444249

 Paul.wood@eastsuffolk.gov.uk

 Liz Beighton

 Planning Development Manager

 01394 444778

 Liz.beighton@eastsuffolk.gov.uk